PaimaStudios/paima-game-templates/nft-lvlup/README.md

 ## Environment Setup

-Config file `.env.development` is created during `npm run initialize` in the parent folder, based on `.env.example` in this project.
+Config file `.env.localhost` is created during `npm run initialize` in the parent folder, based on `.env.example` in this project.
 This is an empty file that you need to fill in with your specific values, before running Paima Engine.

 Feel free to use examples written in the file for initial testing.